-- (a) Where an Acquiring Party contravenes the Telecommunications Act or the IMDA Act by failing to obtain IMDA's approval under Sections 32B(5), (6), and (7) of the Telecommunications Act or Section 65 of the IMDA Act, as the case may be, and it was not aware that it had contravened the provision in question, it shall - (i) notify IMDA in writing of the contravention within 14 days of becoming aware of the contravention; - (ii) provide IMDA with such information as IMDA may require for the purpose of determining what directions to give to the Acquiring Party under Section 32D of the Telecommunications Act or Section 66 of the IMDA Act, including (without limitation) - (A) an explanation of why it contravened Sections 32B(5), (6), and (7) of the Telecommunications Act or Section 65 of the IMDA Act, as the case may be; and
+- (a) Where an Acquiring Party, Regulated Person and/or Ancillary Media Service Provider contravenes the Telecommunications Act or the IMDA Act by failing to obtain IMDA's approval under Sections 38(5), (6), and (7) of the Telecommunications Act or Section 65 of the IMDA Act, as the case may be, and it was not aware that it had contravened the provision in question, it shall - (i) notify IMDA in writing of the contravention within 14 days of becoming aware of the contravention; - (ii) provide IMDA with such information as IMDA may require for the purpose of determining what directions to give to the Acquiring Party, Regulated Person and/or Ancillary Media Service Provider under Section 40 of the Telecommunications Act or Section 66 of the IMDA Act, including (without limitation) - - (A) an explanation of why it contravened Sections 38(5), (6), and (7) of the Telecommunications Act or Section 65 of the IMDA Act, as the case may be; and - (B) the information specified in Sub-sections 10.3.5.4, 10.3.6.4, 10.3.6.5, 10.4.5.4, 10.4.6.4, 10.4.6.5, 10.5.4.4, or 10.5.4.5 (as the case may be) of this Code; and

-- (B) the information specified in Sub-sections 10.3.5.4, 10.3.6.4, 10.3.6.5, 10.4.5.4, 10.4.6.4, 10.4.6.5, 10.5.4.4, or 10.5.4.5 (as the case may be) of this Code; and - (iii) where the Acquiring Party has contravened Sections 32B(5), (6), and (7) of the Telecommunications Act or Section 65 of the IMDA Act by failing to seek IMDA's approval for Consolidation, it shall pay to IMDA the application fee specified in Sub-sections 10.3.6.4(d), 10.3.6.5(c), 10.4.6.4(d), 10.4.6.5(c), 10.5.4.4(d), or 10.5.4.5(c) (as the case may be) of this Code. - (b) An Acquiring Party specified in Sub-section 10.11(a) shall not acquire any further Voting Shares, Units, Equity Interests, or Voting Power in any Designated Telecommunication Licensee, Designated Business Trust, Designated Trust, or Regulated Person until it has complied with Sub-section 10.11(a) and such directions as IMDA may give under Section 32D of the Telecommunications Act or Section 66 of the IMDA Act. - (c) Nothing in this Sub-section 10.11 shall constitute any excuse for the Acquiring Party's failure to comply with the requirements of Sections 32B(5), (6), and (7) of the Telecommunications Act or Section 65 of the IMDA Act, nor affect IMDA's right to take enforcement measures against the Acquiring Party for such contravention.
+- (iii) where the Acquiring Party, Regulated Person and/or Ancillary Media Service Provider has contravened Sections 38(5), (6), and (7) of the Telecommunications Act or Section 65 of the IMDA Act by failing to seek IMDA's approval for Consolidation, it shall pay to IMDA the application fee specified in Sub-sections 10.3.6.4(d), 10.3.6.5(c), 10.4.6.4(d), 10.4.6.5(c), 10.5.4.4(d), or 10.5.4.5(c) (as the case may be) of this Code. - (b) An Acquiring Party, Regulated Person and/or Ancillary Media Service Provider specified in Sub-section 10.11(a) shall not acquire any further Voting Shares, Units, Equity Interests, or Voting Power in any Designated Telecommunication Licensee, Designated Business Trust, Designated Trust, or Regulated Person until it has complied with Sub-section 10.11(a) and such directions as IMDA may give under Section 40 of the Telecommunications Act or Section 66 of the IMDA Act. - (c) Nothing in this Sub-section 10.11 shall constitute any excuse for the failure by the Acquiring Party, Regulated Person and/or Ancillary Media Service Provider to comply with the requirements of Sections 38(5), (6), and (7) of the Telecommunications Act or Section 65 of the IMDA Act, nor affect IMDA's right to take enforcement measures against the Acquiring Party, Regulated Person and/or Ancillary Media Service Provider for such contravention.